tari-project/tari-dot-com/_lessons/add_new_localizations.md

 Once you’re done, you’ll be redirected to the GitHub dashboard.

-While not necessary for this guide, a useful introduction to basic development concepts is the Hello World tutorial (https://docs.github.com/en/get-started/start-your-journey/hello-world) provided by GitHub.
+A useful introduction to basic development concepts is the Hello World tutorial (https://docs.github.com/en/get-started/start-your-journey/hello-world) provided by GitHub.
 This tutorial introduces new users to the basics of development within GitHub and covers basic concepts such as repos, branches, commits, and more.

 ## Step 2 - Check the current localizations
 Before you start working, you need to check if the localization you want to add already exists or not.
-The quickest way to do this is to go to the [Tari Universe locales folder](https://github.com/tari-project/universe/tree/main/public/locales) and look through the currently available localizations.
+Go to the [Tari Universe project](https://github.com/tari-project/universe/tree/main/public/locales) and browse through the locales folders for currently available localizations.

 If the one you wanted to add already exists, you can still contribute!
 Localization requires writers, proofreaders, and editors; all are necessary to ensure quality translations.
 You can simply work on an existing localization you're interested in.
-We’ll explain this in more detail in Step 4.
+We’ll explain this in more detail from Step 5.

 ## Step 3 - Forking the Tari Universe repo
 Next, we will fork the Tari Universe repo.
 Forking the Tari repo allows you to create your copy of the Tari Universe codebase, independent of the original project.
 This will allow you to safely modify the codebase without impacting the main project.